 If you have any smart home devices linked to your Amazon Echo, then Alexa will track activity related to those devices.
 For example, Alexa will record when a door was opened or when a light was turned off.

 Amazon uses this information to help you manage your smart home and to make suggestions based on normal activity.
 Remove this information by pressing the “Delete All Smart Home Devices History” button.

 When you enable skills on Alexa, you typically have to give the skills access to certain information.
 This area of the Alexa Privacy settings allows you to see what Alexa skills have access to specific permissions.
-Permissions used include (more critical highlighted in red):
+Permissions used include (more critical in bold):